 In South Carolina, you can be convicted of driving under the influence (DUI) if you are under the influence of alcohol or drugs to the extent that your ability to drive a vehicle is significantly impaired.
 It makes no difference whether your blood alcohol content is less than 0.08 percent.
 In fact, South Carolina has a separate offense of driving with an unlawful alcohol concentration (DUAC), where your alcohol concentration does matter.
 It is a crime to drive a vehicle if your blood alcohol concentration is 0.08 percent or greater.

 Regardless of whether you are convicted of DUAC or DUI, the sentencing penalties are generally the same.
 For a first time DUAC or DUI, depending on your impairment and/or blood alcohol concentration, you can be subject to fines ranging from $400 and $1000, jail time ranging from 48 hours to ninety days, and license suspension for at least six months.
-However, these sentencing ranges do not take into account circumstances that may enhance your sentence.
+However, these sentencing ranges do not take into account circumstances that may add DUI sentence enhancements.